How to keep your dog cool (even on the warmest of days)

 At home, open the windows, turn on a box fan or keep the air conditioning at a reasonable temperature.
 Your dog then has a lovely cool place to relax indoors if it’s hot outside.

 In the car, make sure the air conditioning is on or the windows are open.
 And of course have plenty of water with you and take regular breaks for fresh air.
 Better still if you don’t need to go on a car journey avoid until a cooler part of the day.

 - Offer them a cool mat

 At home, lay a cool mat where they like to lay indoors.
-Good quality cool mats, like the one shown below, stay at a temperature that is slightly lower than your dog’s body temperature and keeps your pet comfortable and refreshed, absorbing the heat from your dogs body.
+Good quality cool mats like the one shown below, stay at a temperature that is 5 to 10 degrees lower than your dog’s body temperature and keeps your pet comfortable and refreshed, absorbing the heat from your dogs body.
 This cool mat does not require refrigeration and can even be used outside if kept out of direct sunlight.